what is the application deadline?

-- Special offers and discounts in some shops, bars and restaurants in Verbier
+- Special offers and discounts in select shops, bars and restaurants in Verbier

-- Free access to the TéléVerbier télécabines (lift service) and the Verbier swimming pool
+- Free access to public transports and swimming pool of Verbier

-- Invitations to all events organized for staff and volunteers—meals and drinks included—subject to evolving health safety restrictions.
+- Invitations to all events organised for staff and volunteers—meals and drinks included

 Can volunteers attend concerts for free?

-Will I need to wear a mask all the times?
+Will I need to get a health and accident insurance?